General Liability Insurance for Businesses: Coverage You Can Trust

 No matter what the size of your business, they all require a level of insurance to protect your investment, business and future.
-RightQuote offers a variety of insurance policies designed to give you peace of mind while you pursue your passion through small business ownership.
+RightQuote offers a variety of business insurance policies designed to give you peace of mind while you pursue your passion through small business ownership.

 By all accounts, it’s a difficult enough endeavor being a new business owner, let alone setting up a new company during these very trying times of Covid-19.
 Should you have been brave enough to start up your own venture or even set about growing your small business into a bigger commercial project, then you’ll no doubt already have an exceptionally long list of expenses about to come due.
-Often forgotten about, however, is business insurance.
+Often forgotten about, however, is commercial insurance.

-Additional Business Coverage
+Additional Commercial Insurance Coverage

 The are a lot of different business out there that do a lot of different things, which means there’s not one perfect fit for everyone.
-RightQuote can help you determine the right coverage for your small business, so you can worry about running your business, not insuring it.
+RightQuote can help you determine the right coverage for your business, so you can worry about running your business, not insuring it.

 It might be useful to add these additional insurances, on account of how widespread the coverage will then be.
+Our team of experienced agents can help you determine the right types of coverage to include in your commercial insurance policy.

 - Errors And Omissions Insurance/Professional Liability Insurance – should personal harm or repair work be necessary due to any omissions in work, or from a business’ inability to carry out its tasks or duties properly.

-- Employment Practices Liability Insurance – to cover legal fees when sued for impinging on a person’s civil rights—and covering the penalty if found guilty.
+- Employment Practices General Liability Insurance – to cover legal fees when sued for impinging on a person’s civil rights—and covering the penalty if found guilty.

 - Key Employee Insurance – coverage which compensates for the loss of business resulting from the death of a key employee.